emmanuelg6912/sep10-freedom-project/prep/content.md

      <img width="1536" height="1024" alt="ChatGPT Image Nov 22, 2025, 01_47_38 PM" src="https://github.com/user-attachments/assets/3352132d-cb9d-4609-9844-2d204bc56445" />

-    *  a signal for help can be sent through the use of sending SOS signals from the use of walkie talkies
+    *  a signal for help can be sent through the use of sending SOS signals from the use of walkie talkies.

     *  To do this you can just press a specified button implemented on the walkie talkie that will automatically send a SOS signal to              nearby radio tower and send the signal to another region.

 3. **Using different Materials that can Automatically Camouflage in specific environments**

    * How it would work is that a fabric is placed on the object and a software app can be used to change the gradient of the color by using      RGB elements or combining different colors to create a camouflaging effect.

    * Specific materials can be used to create a sort of camouflaging effect to objects.

    * Can be implemented to different hardwares such as drones and camera traps that won't disturb wildlife.

    * Can allow for more reusability and may be cost effective.

    * Here's an image of how it would work: